 Apply Box Tree Caterpillar Nematodes directly onto the caterpillars with our Nema Super Sprayer for optimum application.

 Help Recover Damaged Box Plants With Our Soil Boost

-Box Tree general health can also be improved with the use of bio stimulants, especially after an attack by Box tree caterpillars or diseases like Box Blight.
-One of these products is called Soil Boost, a plant based biostimulant that helps the Box plants put on more top growth and root growth leading to a healthier plant.
-This makes the plants more resilent to attack from pests and diseases.
+The general health of Box Tree plants can also be improved with the use of biostimulants.
+This is especially important after an attack by Box Tree Caterpillars, or after diseases such as Box Blight.
+One such biostimulant is called Soil Boost, a plant based biostimulant that helps the Box plants put on more top growth and root growth, which leads to a significantly healthier plant.
+This growth also makes the plants more resilient to attack from pests and diseases.

 Use our Soil Boost to recover Box plants.
 Observe improved plant growth and greater resilience to pests and diseases after using the biostimulant.